Tilted sensitivity analysis in matched observational studies: Comparing the tilted and conventional sensitivity analyses through design sensitivity

 \citet{ros04} introduced design sensitivity to compare the limiting performance of test statistics in a sensitivity analysis.
 The design sensitivity is derived under the favorable setting for an observational study of a positive treatment effect and no hidden bias.
 Whether this favorable setting actually holds is unknown to the practitioner, so even under the favorable setting a researcher would like to assess the robustness of their findings to hidden bias through conducting a sensitivity analysis.
 Under the generative model described in \S \ref{sec:gen} with $\tau > 0$ in (\ref{eq:gen}) and under Assumptions \ref{as:plim} and \ref{as:clt}, there exists a number $\tilde{\Gamma}$, the design sensitivity, such that a sensitivity analysis under (\ref{eq:sensmodel}) will reject the null of no effect with probability tending to 1 at $\Gamma < \tilde{\Gamma}$, and with probability tending to zero for $\Gamma > \tilde{\Gamma}$.
 Test statistics conferring larger values for $\tilde{\Gamma}$ are preferred.

-The design sensitivity for the conventional sensitivity analysis is In words, it is the value $\tilde{\Gamma}_{conv}$ such that the limiting value for the observed test statistic equals the limiting value of the worst-case expectation (assuming the sharp null) returned by the separable algorithm, making use of the representation from Proposition \ref{prop:MGamma}.
-Unfortunately, for $J\geq 2$ controls the design sensitivity $\tilde{\Gamma}_{conv}$ does not admit a closed form for the general class of sum statistics precisely because the separable algorithm does not provide a closed form for $M_{\Gamma i}$.
-In practice, it is instead calculated through Monte-Carlo simulation and numeric root finding.
+The design sensitivity for the conventional sensitivity analysis is In words, it is the value $\tilde{\Gamma}_{conv}$ such that the limiting value for the observed test statistic equals the limiting value of the worst-case expectation (assuming the sharp null) returned by the separable algorithm.
+Unfortunately, for $n_i-1\geq 2$ controls the design sensitivity $\tilde{\Gamma}_{conv}$ does not admit a closed form for the general class of sum statistics precisely because the separable algorithm does not provide a closed form for $M_{\Gamma i}$.
+In practice, it is instead calculated through Monte Carlo simulation and numeric root finding.
 This has hindered theoretical comparisons of different choices of test statistic using design sensitivity as a guide when matching with multiple controls.

 For the tilted sensitivity analysis, no such difficulty arises.
-By using a test statistic with a known upper bound on the worst-case expectation under the null when (\ref{eq:sensmodel}) is assumed to hold at $\Gamma$, the tilted sensitivity analysis \textit{does} admit a closed form solution for its design sensitivity, even when matching with multiple controls.
-The following theorem provides the closed form. \begin{theorem} Under Assumptions \ref{as:plim} and \ref{as:clt}, the design sensitivity for the tilted sensitivity analysis is \end{theorem}
+By using a test statistic with a known upper bound on the worst-case expectation under the null when (\ref{eq:sensmodel}) is assumed to hold at $\Gamma$, the tilted sensitivity analysis \textit{does} admit a closed-form solution for its design sensitivity, even when matching with multiple controls.
+The following theorem provides the closed form. \begin{theorem} Under Assumptions \ref{as:plim} and \ref{as:clt} and for $0 < \theta < \eta$, the design sensitivity for the tilted sensitivity analysis is \end{theorem}